Train to teach

 Spring Cottage Primary School was designated as a Teaching School in April 2014.
 Tidal Teaching School Alliance existed until 2021, when teaching schools were restructured into a locality hub model.
 However, due to the success of our ITT programme, Tidal Education Alliance continues to offer school direct training to help develop the next generation of teachers.

 Tidal provides Initial Teacher Training through a School direct route in partnership with Yorkshire Wolds Teacher Training (YWTT).
 YWTT is the only outstanding SCITT in our region.

 The School Direct route with Tidal

-School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Tidal Teaching School Alliance.
+School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Tidal Education Alliance.
 Working as part of the teaching team from day one, learning from outstanding, experienced and practising colleagues to enable you to immediately put your new skills into practice.
 If you are successful, the programme will lead to qualified teacher status (QTS) through Sheffield Hallam University.

 - School Direct Training Programme (Primary general 4 – 11 years)

 - School Direct Training Programme (EYFS - KS1)

 To be eligible for Tidal's School Direct programme you will need the following: